mal0101/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 7-movethatfile file contains a script that moves the file betty from /tmp/ to /tmp/my_first_directory.
 The 8-firstdelete file contains a script that deletes the file betty The 9-firstdirdeletion file contains a script that deletes the directory my_first_directory that is in the /tmp directory.
+The 10-back fle contains a script that changes the working directory to the previous one.